The Paviors' Charity

 Reapplication Policy

-Not publicly disclosed, though evidence of long-term partnerships suggests successful organizations receive ongoing support.
+Not publicly disclosed, though evidence of long-term partnerships suggests successful organisations receive ongoing support.

 Application Success Factors

-Based on analysis of funded organizations, successful projects demonstrate:
+Based on analysis of funded organisations, successful projects demonstrate:

 • Clear construction/infrastructure connection - Every major beneficiary links directly to paving, construction, or engineering